DataONEorg/rsync-deploy/README.md

 ```
 ssh-keygen -t rsa -b 4096
 ```
-Generate and save the public key on the Remote Host at `~/.ssh/authorized_keys` location.
+Generate and save the public key on the Remote Host at `~/.ssh/authorized_keys`.

-The Private keys should be exposed to the workflow as [Action Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for better security.
+Private keys should be exposed to the workflow as [Action Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for better security.

 ## Example